chandu188/search-api/README.md

         and to retreive the next batch of results use `offset` key http://localhost:8080/api/v1/products?filter=brand:Nike&limit=5&offset=6

-    5) http://localhost:8080/index gives a simple UI to add and retrieve the products.
+    5) http://localhost:8080/index gives a simple UI to add and retrieve the products (it doesn't give any feedback if the add to product fails).